Aman-Pinjara/Codechef-task/README.md

 I have added some animation aswell like the "Welcome back" heading and the subheading come down from the top and fad-in

-There are some functional things like:\n when u are in the email fiels and click the button on the bottom right on keyboard it will auto focus the password field
+There are some functional things like: when u are in the email fiels and click the button on the bottom right on keyboard it will auto focus the password field

   the show buttom in password field works aswell